carlcdev/spending-tracker/README.md

 ## Architecture

-A visual representation of the API:
+A visual representation of the solution:

 ![image architecture](./docs/architecture.png)

 ## API documentation

 The API is documented using the OpenAPI specification.
-To view/edit the docs, copy the contents of the [payments-service.yaml](./openapi/payments-service.yaml) into the [Swagger Editor](https://editor.swagger.io/)
+To view/edit the docs, copy the contents of the [payments-service.yaml](./docs/payments-service.yml) into the [Swagger Editor](https://editor.swagger.io/)

 ## Installation